gear-foundation/academy/docs/17-auction-state/state-and-logic.md

 }
 ```

-Where the field `transaction_id` will be used for tracking the transactions in the fungible token contract.
+The `transaction_id` field will track transactions within the fungible token contract.